emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             0x0030:  0000 0000 0000 0000 0000 0000 0000 6d2a  ..............m*
             0x0040:  fed9                                     ..

+If green &#x1f7e9; LED blinks but above ARP Reply packet is not printed by tcpdump, TX is not working.
+Usual problem is module booted at power-up to wrong mode, typically indicated with yellow &#x2b1b; LED OFF when cable is connected to PC (should be ON).

-This data should enter kernel ARP table and stay there for few seconds, so quickly after BTN1, issue this command:
+ARP reply data should enter kernel ARP table and stay there for few seconds, so quickly after BTN1, issue this command:

     arp -an